Emergency Task Force (Toronto Police Service): Equipment

-The ETF use the MP5A3 sub-machine gun, Remington 700 bolt-action sniper rifle, Remington 870 shotgun, and the Colt Canada MRR carbine, while Glock 17 or 19 handguns are authorized as sidearms.
+The ETF uses the MP5A3 sub-machine gun, Remington 700 bolt-action sniper rifle, Remington 870 shotgun, and the Colt Canada MRR carbine, while Glock 17 or 19 handguns are authorized as sidearms.
+In 2000, the ETF acquired C8 carbines.

 Less than lethal options are also at the disposal of team members: these include X26 Tasers, pepper spray (OC Spray) and tear gas (CS Gas), and rubber bullets or bean bag rounds.

 ETF also operates Northrop Grumman Remotec Andros MK V1A bomb disposal remote robots to defuse suspected bombs or suspicious objects.
 The newest robot used by the team is the Remotec Andros F6B.

 The vehicles used by the team include the Ford Crown Victoria Police Interceptor, Chevrolet Suburban, Ford Expedition, Ford F150, Ford F550, Ford Explorer and Ford Taurus Police Interceptor.
 They also have a number of Chevrolet express vans as RDVs.

 The ETF has been operating an arsenal of armoured vehicles, which provides ETF officers with increased ballistic protection and capabilities.
-Since the summer of 2005, the ETF have operated the Armet Trooper, which can be used to rescue injured civilians or officers.
+Since the summer of 2005, the ETF has operated the Armet Trooper, which can be used to rescue injured civilians or officers.
 ETF now operates the Terradyne Armored Vehicles Gurkha specifically the MPV variant which has been modified for ETF usage, replacing the aging Armet Trooper's roles.

-Currently, the Toronto Police Service does not have their own helicopter, but they receive air support from various agencies including the York and Durham Regional Police, along with the Ontario Provincial Police (OPP) and the Royal Canadian Mounted Police (RCMP).
+Currently, the Toronto Police Service does not have its own helicopter, but they receive air support from various agencies including the York and Durham Regional Police, along with the Ontario Provincial Police (OPP) and the Royal Canadian Mounted Police (RCMP).